FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 The NAI MUST satisfy the requirements of the {{RFC7542, Section 2.2}}
 format.
 The utf8-username portion MAY be empty.
 The utf8-username portion MUST NOT be "anonymous".
-The NAI MUST end with "eap.arpa".
+The NAI MUST end with the eap.arpa realm.
 NAIs with any "v." subdomain MUST NOT be registered, in order to preserve the functionality of that subdomain.